 - In the Note Expression tab, the grid is disabled by default for easier editing at a finer resolution.
 Note that the grid’s settings are separate from the grid in the other tabs, and they are saved with the clip.

-- If needed, you can enable the grid using the Snap to Grid options menu entry or the CTRL-4(PC) / CMD-4(Mac) shortcut.
+- If needed, you can enable the grid using the Snap to Grid options menu entry or the CTRL-4(Win) / CMD-4(Mac) shortcut.
 When the grid is enabled, breakpoints and line segments will snap to time positions where neighboring breakpoints exist.
 Breakpoints created close to a grid line will automatically snap to that line.

 - When moving a line segment or breakpoint, hold Shift while dragging to restrict movement to either the horizontal or vertical axis.

 - Holding down the Shift modifier while dragging vertically allows you to adjust the breakpoint or line segment value at a finer resolution.

 - You can remove a neighboring breakpoint by continuing to drag a breakpoint or line segment “over” it horizontally.

 - Hold ALT(Win) / ALT(Mac) and drag a line segment to curve the segment.
 Double-click while holding ALT(Win) / ALT(Mac) to return the segment to a straight line.

 - Except for the Pitch expression envelope, you can scale Slide, Pressure, Velocity and Release Velocity envelopes proportionally across a note’s entire duration, similar to that of velocities for multiple selected notes.
 To so do, first click outside of the note’s area, then hover the mouse above the desired envelope.
 When the envelope turns blue, click and drag up or down, and the envelope will be scaled accordingly.
 This is also the behavior when editing expression envelopes for multiple selected notes at once.